jaideepmurkute/Red-Wine-Linear-Regression/README.md

 Note:
 Challenge was published as a part of CMPE-677 Machine Intelligence class at RIT.
 Implementation is in MATLAB.
-Creation of such model includs understanding and experimentation with the importance of different features, co-variance analysis to find dependency and independence between data features, defining a mathematical function that can closely match the pattern of the data and solving linear regression problem with Normal Equations method.
+Creation of such model includes understanding and experimentation with the importance of different features, co-variance analysis to find dependency and independence between data features, defining a mathematical function that can closely match the pattern of the data and solving linear regression problem with Normal Equations method.